-I think it is also alright to try a book and if it is not engaging your child, to leave it for another time.
+I think it is also perfectly acceptable to try a book, and if it is not engaging your child to leave it for another time.
 After all, this is what we do as adult readers.
 This has happened to us a few times, most recently with a Paddington Bear collection, and we have left it on the shelf to come back to when (and if) Immy is ready.

-~ The Magic Faraway Tree by Enid Blyton, Illustrated by Georgina Hargreaves, (our copy is) 2001, Hinkler Books.
+- The Magic Faraway Tree by Enid Blyton, the original is illustrated by Georgina Hargreaves, (our copy is) 2001, Hinkler Books.

-~ The Folk of the Faraway Tree by Enid Blyton, Illustrated by Georgina Hargreaves, (our copy is) 1986, Budget Books.
+- The Folk of the Faraway Tree by Enid Blyton, the original is illustrated by Georgina Hargreaves, our copy is 1986, Budget Books.

-~ The Wind in the Willows series – The River Bank, The Wild Whttp://childhood101.com/wp-admin/post.php?post=8412&action=editReaood, Mr Toad & Mr Toad Comes Home, from Kenneth Grahame’s The Wind in the Willows, adapted by Jane Carruth, illustrated by Rene Cloke, 1990, Award Publications Limited.
+- The Wind in the Willows Library – The River Bank, The Wild Wood, Mr Toad & Mr Toad Comes Home, from Kenneth Grahame’s The Wind in the Willows, adapted by Jane Carruth, illustrated by Rene Cloke, 1990, Award Publications Limited.

-Do you include longer stories and novels when reading aloud together?
+Do you include longer stories and novels or chapter books when reading aloud together?
 Do you have any favourites (or familiar classics) to recommend?

 - 13 Great Books for 0-8 Year Olds From the 2014 CBCA List